-Section II).
-Project's compliance with UN Action's Strategic Framework and Funding Strategy
+Section II: Project's compliance with UN Action's Strategic Framework and Funding Strategy

 At the onset of the COVID-19 pandemic, UN Action convened to identify the implications for CRSV survivors and people at-risk in humanitarian contexts.
+As noted in the Secretary General's Report on Sexual Violence in Conflict (S/2021/312), the onset of COVID-19 revealed the fragility of hard-won progress and amplified gender inequality, a root cause and driver of sexual violence in times of conflict and peace.
+It also led to a spike in gender-based violence globally at a time when access to services become more limited.
 As members of UN Action, UNFPA, UNHCR, and UNICEF have proposed a joint project aimed at ensuring survivors' needs are met by effective prevention and response services, both remote and in-person, during the COVID-19 pandemic in Lebanon, Jordan, and Iraq.
 UNICEF, UNHCR and UNFPA have consistently adapted programming to ensure continuity of services for GBV survivors in the context of the COVID-19 pandemic.
+It is important to note that even in these challenging times, the project seeks to apply local survivor-centred solutions that contribute to UN Action's Theory of Change, specifically outcome 1 (Survivors and at-risk groups are supported and protected and CRSV risks are prevented and mitigated (Res 1820)) and outcome 2 (Duty- bearers and decision- makers take action to address both the immediate risks as well as the root causes of CRSV at the global and national level and promote compliance and accountability).
+With respect to Outcome